sarasixti/sarasixti/README.md

 ### Hello!
 Nice to meet you 👽
-I'm Sara Sisti, a freelance software & AI developer, artist and tireless bookworm 🪱
+I'm Sara Sisti, a freelance Freelance software and AI Developer, Researcher, Artist and Lecturer 🔭

 - 😄 Pronouns: she/her
 - 📍 From Milan (Italy)
-- 🔭 I’m currently working as a Freelance software and AI Developer
-- 🌱 I’m currently learning Creative Coding and Touchdesigner
+- 🌱 I’m currently trying to master oil pastels and oil painting
 - 💬 Ask me about Art, AI, the mistery of consciousness

 ### More about me
-My name is Sara Sisti and I'm from Milan.
-I obtained my bachelor and master degrees in Statistics and Data Science at University of Milan, Bicocca.
-I then started my career in the field, first as a data scientist and later as a software & AI developer.
+My name is Sara Sisti and I’m a software & AI developer, artist, and researcher based in Milan.
-Besides work, I’m an art lover in every possible way, I enjoy admiring it in museums and I love experimenting with clay, paint, collage, digital art and creative coding.
-I’m also a tireless bookworm, especially of dystopian and sci-fi novels, and I like learning new things about the most diverse fields: right now I’m deep into mycology and neuroscience.
+I hold a bachelor’s and master’s degree in Statistics and Data Science from the University of Milan-Bicocca.
+Over the past years I’ve worked across data science, software engineering, and AI research.
+I'm having a lot of fun exploring comfyUI and open source models for creative AI.

+Outside of work, I explore the intersections of art and technology through painting, generative AI, and multimedia art.
+I’m also an avid reader and I’m endlessly curious about new fields, currently diving into neuroscience and non-ordinary states of consciousness.

 ### Contact Me
 If you want to get in touch with me, you can reach out via: